rcompt/ML-Resources/XAI.md

 ## Why Intelligibility Matters
 ### AI May Have The Wrong Objective
+Simplified objective function such as accuracy combined with historically biased training data may cause uneven performance for different groups.
+Intelligibility empowers users ability to determine if an AI is right	for the right reasons.

 ### AI May Be Using Inadequate Features
+Models extract any information they can from features but are susceptible to correlations.
+An intelligible model allows humans to spot these issues and correct them, e.g. by adding additional features.

 ### Distributional Drift
+Deployed models may perform poorly in the wild, when a difference exists between the distribution which was used during training and that encountered during deployment
+Deployment distribution may change over time, even from the act of deployment -Adversarial domains: Spam detection, online ad pricing, and search engine optimization Intelligibility helps users determine when models are failing to generalize

 ### Facilitating User Control
+If users understand why the AI performed an undesired action, they can better issue instructions that will lead to improved future behavior

 ### User Acceptance
+Users are happier with and more likely to accept algorithmic decisions if they are accomplanied by an explanation.

 ### Improving Human Insight
+Intelligible models greatly facilitate the process of human understanding

 ### Legal Imperatives
+Auditing situations (AI-specific error)to assess liability, requires understanding the model's decisions

 # [Ribeiro, Singh, & Guestrin 2016](https://arxiv.org/pdf/1602.04938v1.pdf)
 ## “Why Should I Trust You?”
 Explaining the Predictions of Any Classifier